omega1x/pipenostics/README.md

-ability to continue to operate safely at the maximum allowable operating pressure ([MAOP](https://en.wikipedia.org/wiki/Maximum_allowable_operating_pressure)) of the pipeline system?
+ability to continue to operate safely at the maximum allowable operating pressure ([MAOP](https://en.wikipedia.org/wiki/Maximum_allowable_operating_pressure)) of pipeline system?

-Thus, one of the needs of the pipeline industry has been a procedure that will help operators, particularly field personnel, make decisions on existing pipelines, when exposed for any purpose, as to whether any corroded region may be left in service or whether it needs to be
+Thus, one of the needs of pipeline industry has been a procedure that will help operators, particularly field personnel, make decisions on existing pipelines, when exposed for any purpose, as to whether any corroded region may be left in service or whether it needs to be